StefanZander/lecture_notes/hci/flutter/skript/html/docs/themen/state_management.md

 For this lecture, we use a simple and straightforwart approach, known from the flutter tutorial.

-An exhaustive list of available approaches is available at the official flutter documentation.
+An exhaustive list of available approaches is available at the official flutter documentation (TODO: Add Link).

 ## Statemanagement in Widgets